Dave Prentis, general secretary of UNISON, Britain’s biggest public sector trade union, on communities secretary Eric Pickles's latest bonkers plans.

 And the history books bear this out.
 When the Tories introduced Compulsory Competitive Tendering (CCT), workers suffered huge cuts to pay and conditions.
 Staff turnover shot through the roof, and ultimately, standards of public services dropped.

 But Eric Pickles should not be so cavalier – he cannot just click his fingers an end the two-tier protection.
 It’s statutory guidance, so he will have to go to parliament to get it repealed.
 On behalf of millions of school meals workers, hospital and civil service cleaners, porters, housing benefit staff and other white-collar workers who join outsourced contracts and stand to have their pay slashed, UNISON will be lobbying hard against the plans.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.